 As a city, Shijiazhuang has mountain ranges to the west, ancient villages to the north and south and a whole range of bars, shopping malls, restaurants, clubs for you in your free time.

-- Public Transportation: 2 major train stations, 1 international airport, hundreds of bus routes & taxis
+- Public Transportation: 2 major train stations, 2 subway lines, 1 international airport, hundreds of bus routes & taxis

 - Language: Mandarin, local dialects